 CASI's visualization enhances Lighthouse with influence events, and it also dynamically updates as developers make changes.
 An influence event signals an influenced source code entity.
 These events are represented to the right of the influenced source code entity by a double arrow icon together with the name of the developer that produced the influence.
-A double arrow pointing right represents forward influence.
+A double arrow pointing right represents forward influence and a double arrow pointing left represents backward influence.
 The color of the double arrow informs developers of the severity of the influence, ranging from yellow to red.
 Yellow corresponds to minimum severity and red corresponds to maximum severity.
 A developer's Sphere of Influence is composed of the set of all the influence events (forward and backward) that correspond to that developer.
 Examples of CASI's visualization are portrayed in Figures 4 - 6.